tarekziade/blog/entries/circus-0.3-released.rst

 the flapping of processes, and try again *later* then eventually quit trying.

-Of course, everyone of this event is published in the PUB/SUB channel so it's easy to build a script that will send you an alert when it happens.
+Of course, the flapping dance is published in the PUB/SUB channel so it's easy to build a script that will send you an alert when it happens.